 With shoulder osteoarthritis, a person often describes a deep shoulder pain or a pain at the front of the shoulder, along with stiffness.
 There is generally a loss of both active and passive range of motion.
 Shoulder arthritis is relatively uncommon and is usually preceded by an injury to the arm, neck, or shoulder that occurred years prior.

 All Over the Shoulder

 Your shoulder depends on strong tendons, ligaments, and muscles to keep it stable.
 If these tissues become loose or torn, shoulder instability or dislocation may occur.

-Shoulder Instability: Instability is a problem that causes a loose joint.
+Instability is a problem that causes a loose joint.
 Instability can be caused by a traumatic injury (dislocation) or from overuse.
 Shoulders that feel unstable may feel as though they will pop out of joint.

 Some people have loose ligaments that result in a chronically unstable shoulder called multidirectional instability.
 These are usually young, athletic women who feel their shoulder not staying tightly in position (subluxation of the shoulder).
 They often describe a “dead arm” and have excessive range of motion of their shoulder.

-Shoulder Dislocation: A dislocation is an injury that occurs when the top of the arm bone becomes disconnected from the scapula.
+A dislocation is an injury that occurs when the top of the arm bone becomes disconnected from the scapula.
 If someone has dislocated his shoulder, then the normal ligaments that hold the shoulder in position may be damaged, and the shoulder has a tendency to pop out of the joint again.